adevinta/zoe/docs/advanced/secrets/strongbox.md

   group: my-group
 ```

-When zoe encounters `secret:JAAS_CONFIG`, the strongbox secrets provider looks up a secret named `JAAS_CONFIG` from strongbox that belongs to the group named `my-group`.
+Using the configuration above, when zoe encounters `secret:JAAS_CONFIG`, the strongbox secrets provider looks up a secret named `JAAS_CONFIG` that belongs to the group named `my-group` from strongbox.

+## Supported credentials

-The strongbox secrets provider uses the AWS default credentials chain by default to authenticate with AWS.
-This can be overridden in the provider's config :
+The strongbox secrets provider needs to authenticate to AWS.
+By default, it uses the AWS default credentials chain.
+But this can be overridden in the `credentials` section of the strongbox provider config.
+The same credentials types are supported as the [lambda credentials](../runners/lambda/#supported-credentials):

 ```yaml tab="profile"
 secrets: